-WEMIX3.0 Welcomes Certik As A Node Council Partner WONDER 9
+Wemix3.0 Welcomes Certik As A Node Council Partner Wonder 9

-CertiK, the most trusted security firm in the global blockchain industry To strengthen the security of the WEMIX ecosystem with its world's top-tier technical skills

-SEOUL, South Korea, 4th September 2023, ZEX PR WIRE , Wemade welcomed a global blockchain security company CertiK as a member of 40 WONDERS, or node council partners of its maiWEMIX3.0 .
+(MENAFN- GlobeNewsWire - Nasdaq) Seoul, South Korea, Sept.
+04, 2023 (GLOBE NEWSWIRE) -- Wemade welcomed a global blockchain security company CertiK as a member of 40 WONDERS, or node council partners of its maiWEMIX3.0 .

 Joined as WONDER 9, CertiK was founded in 2018 by professors of Columbia and Yale including its cofounder Ronghui Gu.
 The NYC-based company continues to expand its business and services worldwide.